1. Home

 U2C-TL1: Institutional Network Award for Promoting Kidney, Urologic, & Hematologic Research Training

-The Division of Kidney, Urologic, and Hematologic Diseases (KUH) of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) has reshaped and refocused its Institutional Training Award (T32) program.
-Compared to the traditional NIDDK/KUH NRSA T32 programs, institutional training is now supported by larger Institutional Network Awards (U2C-TL1).
-These U2C-TL1 awards are designed to cultivate a highly integrated cohort of people and resources to propel KUH training and research.
+The Division of Kidney, Urologic, and Hematologic Diseases (KUH) of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) has reshaped and refocused Institutional Training Awards in creating the KUH Research Training Network (KUHR-TN).
+The KUHR-TN consists of individual Institutional Network Awards (U2C-TL1), which are designed to cultivate a highly integrated cohort of people and resources to propel KUH training and research.
 The U2C cooperative component coordinates and provides administrative support for the Institutional Network Award activities, while the TL1 training component allows the institution to recruit and fund at least 5 highly competitive pre- and/or post-doctoral trainees across K-, U-, and H-mission focused research.
 With coordinated support from an Administrative Core, each U2C-TL1 Award is expected to:

 • Increase Networking and Outreach (U2C Networking Core).
 Coordinate a vibrant and dynamic cohort of K, U, and H trainees, including those supported directly by the TL1 component of this award and those institutional trainees already supported by other NIH training mechanisms, such as Fellowships (Fs), Career Development Awards (Ks), Short-term Training Grants (T35s), and Education Program Grants (R25s).
 Support a robust mentoring environment, including active peer-to-peer and alumni networks.

 • Recruit and Train Interdisciplinary Researchers (TL1 Training Core).
-Fund highly talented trainees from demographically and scientifically diverse backgrounds via the TL1 component of this award.
+Fund highly talented trainees from demographically and scientifically perse backgrounds via the TL1 component of this award.

 The U2C-TL1 at NIDDK